annmax1983/vkt-header/README.md

 vkt-header follows privacy-by-design principles:

-- ✅ All profiles stored in `chrome.storage.local` — **no data is uploaded to any server**
+- ✅ All rules stored in `chrome.storage.local` — **no data is uploaded to any server**
-- ✅ Session rules auto-clear on browser restart — no persistent modifications
+- ✅ Session rules auto-clear on browser restart and re-apply automatically on browser start
 - ✅ No analytics, no tracking, no cookies
 - ✅ Some headers (Host, Origin) are browser-protected and cannot be modified
 - ✅ For development and debugging purposes only